UoMResearchIT/matlab-novice/episodes/08-loops.md

 * We might update `word` and forget to modify the loop to reflect that change.

-* We might make a mistake while counting the number of letters in `word`.
+* We could make a mistake while counting the number of letters in `word`.

 Fortunately,